mmcgahan/backflask/README.md

 Python on the backend, JS+SCSS on the front.
 Fully responsive, mobile-first blog-oriented framework.
+This will serve as a test bed for different front end JavaScript application frameworks, starting with Backbone.js and then moving on to Angular, Ember, React... whatever looks interesting and can be learned from.

 # Goals